YuanRuiGao/CP3407/README.md

 ## Team

 It is recommended to complete this assignment in a group of 2-4 students.
-1. Student 1
+1. Yuanuri Gao
-2. hao zhang
+2. Hao Zhang
-3. Liu Chunhan
+3. Chunhan Liu
-4. Name 4
+4. ZhiXing Li

 # Project planning BEFORE iteration-1, (see chapters 1-3)